 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB 1483 – Project-ID 442419336, EmpkinS.

-The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center of the Friedrich-Alexander-Universität Erlangen- Nürnberg.
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the NHR project b175dc.
+NHR funding is provided by federal and Bavarian state authorities.
+NHR@FAU hardware is partially funded by the German Research Foundation (DFG) – 440719683.